blinklet/blog-posts/Containerlat-BGP-Security/bgp-IRRd-emulation.md

 1. **PostgreSQL** starts first.
 The script initializes a fresh database cluster on the first run, tunes a few key parameters (`random_page_cost`, `work_mem`), and creates the `irrd` database with the required `pgcrypto` extension.
 2. **Redis** starts next with persistence disabled (the `--save ""` and `--appendonly no` flags) because lab data does not need to survive a container restart.
 3. **`irrd_database_upgrade`** runs the schema migration that creates IRRd's internal tables.
-4. If a file is bind-mounted at */etc/irrd/lab-irr-data.rpsl*, the script loads those RPSL objects automatically using `irrd_load_database`.
+4. If a file exists at */etc/irrd/lab-irr-data.rpsl* (either copied into the image or bind-mounted), the script loads those RPSL objects automatically using `irrd_load_database`.
 This is how we will populate the IRR with our lab's routing policy data.
 5. Finally, **IRRd** starts in the foreground with `--foreground`, so Docker sees it as the container's main process.

 ### The IRRd Configuration File